ritwik12/Virtual-Assistant/README.md

 <li>Restaurants in the given area/locality are shown.
 </ul>

-**If the virtual assistant have no idea about the user’s sentence, it will simply search that sentence on Google.**
+**If the virtual assistant does not understand the user’s sentence, it will simply search that sentence on Google.**

 # Artificial Intelligence